mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 ## A time series of databases
 ### Relational databases
 Databases arrived shortly after businesses [began adopting computers in the 1950s](https://www.dataversity.net/brief-history-database-management/), but it wasn't until 1970 that **relational** databases appeared.
-The main idea with a relational database is to avoid duplicating data by storing it *only once*, with different aspects of that data stored in *tables* with formal *relationships.* The relevant data can then be extracted from different tables, filtered, and rearranged with queries in SQL, or [Structured Query Language](https://en.wikipedia.org/wiki/SQL).
+The main idea with a relational database is to avoid duplicating data by storing it *only once*, with different aspects of that data stored in *tables* with formal *relationships.* The relevant data can then be extracted from different tables, filtered, and rearranged with queries in **SQL**, or [Structured Query Language](https://en.wikipedia.org/wiki/SQL).

-Say we're a school and are organizing our data on the students, their grades, and their classrooms.
+Say we're a school and are organizing our data on students, grades, and classrooms.
 We *could* have one giant table that looks like this:

 <img src="{{  site.baseurl  }}/images/projects/sql_v_nosql/main_table.png" loading="lazy" alt="Table of data">